hapticssymposium-org/hs2024/site/content/presenting/guide-to-inclusive-and-accessible-submissions.md

 * **Disability**: Please avoid using offensive language.
   * Avoid using terms that equate people with their disability such as ‘quadriplegics,’ ‘the deaf,’ and ‘the disabled.’
 Instead, use ‘people who use a wheelchair,’ ‘deaf people’ ‘people who are deaf,’ and ‘people with disabilities.’
   * When referring to people with disabilities, do not use
-    * normal and/or abnormal
+    \    normal and/or abnormal
-    * victim of **__**
+    \    victim of **__**
-    * suffering from **__**
+    \    suffering from **__**
-    * afflicted with **__**
+    \    afflicted with **__**
-    * defective
+    \    defective
-    * trendy euphemisms.
+    \    trendy euphemisms.
 Expressions such as “physically challenged,” “special,” “differently abled,” and “handi-capable” generally are regarded by the disability community as patronizing and inaccurate.
-    * patients (use this word only when referring to people who are residing in a hospital or need medical attention).
+    \    patients (use this word only when referring to people who are residing in a hospital or need medical attention).
   * When referring to people with a degree of **vision loss**, avoid terms such as “sight deficient”, “people with sight problems", “unsighted”, and “visually impaired”.
 When you need to specify a degree of vision loss, instead use “blind” or “low vision”.
 If you aim to indicate accessibility needs related to vision, try to be specific.
-For example, if you want to specify that your participants are screen readers, use“people who use screen readers as their primary means of accessing a computer”.
+For example, if you want to specify that your participants are screen readers, use “people who use screen readers as their primary means of accessing a computer”.
   * When referring to people with a degree of **hearing loss**, avoid terms such as “deaf and mute”.
 It is also better to ask these individuals how they self-identify.
 Most deaf people prefer to be called “deaf”, “Deaf”, or “deaf and hard of hearing”.
-However, some elderly people who lost their hearing ability, prefer to be referred to as “hearing impaired”.
+However, some elderly people who have lost their hearing ability, prefer to be referred to as “hearing impaired”.
-  * When referring to people who use **wheelchairs**, avoid terms _restricted to a wheelchair_ confined to a wheelchair
+  * When referring to people who use **wheelchairs**, avoid terms "restricted to a wheelchair"
-         _wheelchair-bound_
-         deformed
-         _crippled_
-         physically challenged
+         "confined to a wheelchair"
+         "wheelchair-bound"
+         "deformed"
+         "crippled"
+         "physically challenged"
     Instead, use ”person who uses a wheelchair” or “wheelchair user”.
   * When referring to **motor disabilities**, terms such as “motor disability” or “physical disability” are acceptable.
   * When referring to people with **cognitive disabilities**, be specific about the condition (e.g., autism, cerebral palsy, epilepsy, schizophrenia, depression).
 Avoid using the term “people with deficits”.
+* **Telerobotics**: Please avoid using offensive language.
+  * Avoid using “Master/Slave” terminology.
+Instead, use alternative terms, such as “Main/Secondary”, “Haptic Device/Remote Robot”, “Leader/Follower”, “Driver/Driven”, and “Teleoperating/Teleoperated”.

 Source and more detailed information can be found:\
 <https://www.sigaccess.org/welcome-to-sigaccess/resources/accessible-writing-guide/>

 ## Accessibility Guidance:

-A document or application is accessible if it can be used by people with disabilities, including those with mobility, visual, auditory, or cognitive impairments.
+A document or application is accessible if it can be used by people with disabilities, including those with mobility, visual, auditory, or cognitive disabilities.
 We strive for accessible paper and video submissions to foster an inclusive community.
 Below, you can find the instructions that should be followed for accessible submissions.

 ### PDF Accessibility